tum-esm/ivy/paper/paper.md

 ![The software update process of Ivy.\label{fig:architecture2}](figures/ivy-architecture-fig-2.png){ width=100% }

-Ivy comes with connectors for two backends out of the box – Thingsboard [@thingsboard] and Tenta [@tenta] – and uses the MQTT protocol to communicate with them.
+Ivy comes with connectors for two backends out of the box – Thingsboard and Tenta – and uses the MQTT protocol to communicate with them.
 Nevertheless, Ivy is not bound to a specific backend or communication protocol.
 This flexibility prevents vendor lock-in and makes the boilerplate more reusable.
-We are happy to support more backends out of the box in the future, like Strapi [@strapi], Kuzzle [@kuzzle], or FROST [@frost-server].
+We are happy to support more backends out of the box in the future, like Strapi [@strapi], Kuzzle [@kuzzle], or FROST.
 Furthermore, many utility functions have been moved to the `tum-esm-utils` Python package [@tumesmutils].

 ## Evolution of the Runtime Model

-Whereas Hermes [@hermes], Acropolis-Edge [@acropolis-edge], and earlier versions of Pyra [@Aigner2023] run much of the logic on a single thread, Ivy uses a fully parallel architecture, eliminating the possibility of one faulty component blocking other components.
+Whereas Hermes, Acropolis-Edge, and earlier versions of Pyra run much of the logic on a single thread, Ivy uses a fully parallel architecture, eliminating the possibility of one faulty component blocking other components.
 Each block of functionality running in an infinite loop is packaged into a "procedure".
 The "mainloop" is only responsible for managing procedure lifecycles and handling configuration changes.
 Starting with Pyra version 4.2, Pyra follows this parallel architecture of Ivy. \autoref{fig:architecture3} shows the communication structure within Ivy.

 ![The communication between Ivy procedures.\label{fig:architecture3}](figures/ivy-architecture-fig-3.png){ width=100% }